Oodinium Parasite, Velvet

 2. Copper sulfate based antiparasitics may be used

-3. Salt in the aquarium at 1 to 2 tablespoons may help prevent secondary infections
+3. Salt in the aquarium at 1 to 2 tablespoons may help prevent secondary infections (FRESH WATER ONLY)

 4. Clean water.
 Water changes increase health of discus and eliminate parasites from water.